Why I Need to Be Outside to Feel Normal

 When life feels overwhelming, confusing, or numb, being outside brings me back to center.

-And that’s usually enough to take the next step — slower, clearer, and more grounded.
+And most of the time, that’s enough to take the next step slower, clearer, and more grounded.

 – Just a note from the yard.